 What Is The Cause?

 We have probably all used the term ‘overwhelmed’ to describe our emotions when we are feeling like there is just too much on our plates and too much to get our head around.
 Actually, when our body suffers from feeling overwhelmed, it is responding to a traumatic incident.
 For lots of people, this is where they disbelieve they are suffering overwhelm because the perception of trauma is a big incident, but many things can trigger a trauma response in our bodies, and the last few months have been a lot for us to get our head around.
+What does emotional containment in therapy look like.

 The Physical Repercussions